 Submit an Audition Tape in One of Two Ways: Create a video of the short piece you would like to play for the masterclass and upload to YouTube station KingstonChamberMusicFestival.
 (Please list your video as "public" or "unlisted."
 If you list "private" we will not be able to view your submission.)
 Or email your video directly to masterclass [at] kingstonchambermusic.org

-Submit an Application Form: Click here to download the application form.
+Submit an Application Form: Click to download a fillable PDF application form.
 Send the form to masterclass [at] kingstonchambermusic.org or through the U.S. postal service to Kingston Chamber Music Festival at P.O.
 Box 1733, Kingston, RI 02881.

 Educators: Lookding for the 2018 master classes flyer?
 Click here to download the printable PDF version.